-A home insurance adjuster, also called a claims adjuster, is responsible for investigating and gathering evidence about the extent of damage or loss indicated in your homeowners insurance claim.
+A home insurance adjuster, also called a claims adjuster, is responsible for investigating and gathering evidence about the extent of damage or loss after you've filed a homeowners insurance claim.
 The adjuster helps your homeowners insurance company confirm the legitimacy of your claim and determine how much you are owed.

 If you file a homeowners insurance claim for a house fire, for example, a home insurance adjuster will go to your home to investigate the cause, evaluate the damage, and estimate your compensation amount.